High-vacuum pump and dust collection: three examples of excellent uses at your plant

 For this purpose, the NFPA 654 standard stipulates that it is prohibited to let more than 3.2 mm (1/8 in.) of combustible dust accumulate on a work surface for a period of less than 24 hrs.
 Using a compressed-air bellows is just as prohibited because it creates a cloud of explosive dust that is extremely dangerous for the workers’ health and safety.
 Hence the benefit of opting for a high-pressure centralized vacuum system for risk-free cleaning of the work environment.

-Zero accumulation objective: Capture at Source
+Zero Accumulation Objective: Capture at Source

 In industries where materials with highly explosive dust are handled, equipping the tools used by your employees with an at-source vacuum intake is an excellent method of collecting the dust and directing it right to the central dust collection system.
 This way the workers, even large numbers of them, remain mobile.